laethyl/Laethyl-s-Roulette-Survivor/Alliance Raids/(100) Echoes of Vana'diel/Jeuno - The First Walk.md

 - IMPLOSION - Be away from the boss AND on the side away from the glowing hand
 - Shapes with spikes will explode in the direction of the spikes
   - Be IN a shape but dont let spikes point at you
-- Telegraphed knowckbacks will come one after the other, line up so both can hit you into safe areas
+- Telegraphed knockbacks will come one after the other, line up so both can hit you into safe areas